Do our dogs live longer being plant-based?

 Our elderly dogs with signs of cognitive dysfunction (doggy dementia) do better on a plant-based diet

 Our elderly dogs with signs of cognitive dysfunction (doggy dementia) do better on a diet that is high in medium chain triglycerides as they use this as their energy source when older rather than glucose.
-Coconut oil has the highest source of medium chain triglycerides and we include desiccated coconut in our homemade recipes for this reason.
+Coconut oil has the highest source of medium chain triglycerides and we include desiccated coconut in our homemade recipes for this reason (we share these recipes with you in the Plant-Based Dog Nutrition Course).
 This means that your elderly dog can stay bonded to you and recognise you for longer by delaying the onset of any doggy dementia.

 Highly processed diets and treats filled with preservatives and food colourants can increase the chances of cancer